yseulthb/yseulthb.github.io/_pages/slowscience.md

 <img src="/assets/images/prunus_blossom_zoom.png" width="220" height="200" alt="Fruit tree" align="right">

 I had the opportunity to give a talk about Slow Science at the online conference [LiveMEEG2020](https://livemeeg2020.org/) last October.
-You can access my <a href="/pdf/SlowScience.pdf" target="_blank"><b>[slides]</b></a>) to have a quick overview on Slow Science.
+You can access my slides <a href="/pdf/SlowScience.pdf" target="_blank"><b>[here]</b></a> to have an overview of my presentation.
 Below, I have added the various references and resources I accumulated on the topic, and I thought that would be of good taste to share them here!

 ## Scientific papers
 - Berg, L.D., Huijbens, E.H., Larsen, H.G.
 (2016).
 Producing anxiety in the neoliberal university.
 The Canadian Geographer / Le Géographe canadien, 60: 168-180. [[DOI]](https://doi.org/10.1111/cag.12261)